Shirioki/Verkkoon-tunkeutuminen-ja-tiedustelu/h6 wifichallengelab.md

 ## 2.

-What did i learn from this?
-The exercised I did was related to reconnaisance.
-To put it more specifically, I captured traffic, found hidden network devices, and identified them.
-I learned useful commands during the exercises.
-Additionally, practicing with these tools gave me a deeper understanding of network security and how attackers might operate.
+The exercises i did was about reconnaissance.
+I captured network traffic, found hidden devices on the network, and figured out what they were.
+I also learned some helpful commands and got to practice using tools that are often used in real-world situations.
+Doing this gave me a better understanding of how network security works and how attackers might try to gather information.

-What suprised me was how easy and automated many of the attacks are to execute.
+What surprised me the most was how easy and automated a lot of these attacks are.
+It really doesn’t take much for someone to start scanning and collecting data

 ## 3.